dandrewbarlow/readpdf/README.md

 * pandoc - available from homebrew: `$ brew install pandoc`.
 Allows conversion from `epub` format as well as many other formats.
 * ffmpeg - available for download from [here](http://ffmpeg.org/download.html) or again via homebrew: `$ brew install ffmpeg`.
 Default audio output for `say` is `.aiff`. `man say` shows that some voices have different formats, but doesn't go into much detail on how to find out more.
 I for one would like a nice `mp3` file without finnicking with this old ass program, so I chose to convert it with ffmpeg. ffmpeg is a notoriously cumbersome program to use, so I didn't allow much customization for conversion options.
 If you want a different file type, that's something you'll have to manually change.
 * say - included in OSX, replacement needed for other OS's.
 I wouldn't recommend that unless you are willing to mess with the code, though, because you will need to switch out say with whatever you choose.
+* espeak - alternative to say.
+For linux, download using your package manager of choice (or build it from scratch idgaf).
+Precompiled binaries are downloadable [here](http://espeak.sourceforge.net/download.html).

 ### Usage
 `./readpdf.sh -i [input] -v [voice] [-och]`